 An interdisciplinary pathway preparing graduates for a career in environmental science

-In the 2012-2014 catalog, those preparing for a career in or an advanced degree that builds on environmental sciences will do so by completing a Bachelor of Science degree with a major in Geosciences, Environmental Sciences track (see p.
-330 of the catalog).
-Regardless of your specific interests, as an Environmental Science student you will be part of the broader Geosciences Program, an exciting and dynamic academic program within the College of Science and Mathematics.
+In the 2014-2016 catalog, those preparing for a career in or an advanced degree that builds on environmental sciences will do so by completing a Bachelor of Science degree with a major in Geosciences, Environmental Sciences track.
+The track can focus on geosciences, biology, or chemistry.
+Regardless of your specific interests, as an Environmental Science student you will be part of the Kimbell School of Geosciences, an exciting and dynamic academic program within the College of Science and Mathematics.
 Numerous opportunities and facilities are available to all members; see the Geosciences web page for details.

 The diverse nature of modern environmental science requires a strong background in a directly applicable science.
 As a B.S.
 Geosciences major, Environmental Sciences track, you can choose one of three concentration options in biology, chemistry, or geosciences.
 Each option requires additional course work in that discipline beyond the interdisciplinary requirements.

-The environmental science internship provides invaluable skills and contacts .
-Our students have completed internships both locally and nationally, in areas ranging from environmental science education, water sampling and analysis at local and national governmental agencies, environmental testing and consulting and undertaking biological surveys in national parks.
+The environmental science internship provides invaluable skills and contacts.
+Our students routinely complete internships locally and nationally, in areas ranging from environmental science education, water sampling and analysis at local and national governmental agencies, environmental testing and consulting, and biological surveying.